Irfan-Karim/Nsfw-Android/README.md

-# NSFW - Not Safe For Work Detector Android
+# NSFW - Not Safe For Work Content Detector Android

 ### This Android Library uses a Tensor Flow lite model to classify if the provided Image is Safe for work or not.